ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PlaceSearchModel.rst

 Detection of Updated and Removed Places
 ---------------------------------------

-The `PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__
+The :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` listens for
-listens for places that have been updated or removed from its plugin's backend.
-If it detects that a place has been updated and that place is currently present in the model, then it will call `Place::getDetails </sdk/apps/qml/QtLocation/Place#getDetails-method>`__ to refresh the details.
+places that have been updated or removed from its plugin's backend.
+If it detects that a place has been updated and that place is currently present in the model, then it will call :ref:`Place::getDetails <sdk_qtlocation_place#getDetails-method>` to refresh the details.
 If it detects that a place has been removed, then correspondingly the place will be removed from the model if it is currently present.

 Example
 -------

-The following example shows how to use the `PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__ to search for Pizza restaurants in close proximity of a given position.
-A `searchTerm </sdk/apps/qml/QtLocation/PlaceSearchModel#searchTerm-prop>`__ and
+The following example shows how to use the :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` to search for Pizza restaurants in close proximity of a given position.
+A :ref:`searchTerm <sdk_qtlocation_placesearchmodel#searchTerm-prop>` and :ref:`searchArea <sdk_qtlocation_placesearchmodel#searchArea-prop>` are provided to the model and
-`searchArea </sdk/apps/qml/QtLocation/PlaceSearchModel#searchArea-prop>`__
-are provided to the model and
-`update() </sdk/apps/qml/QtLocation/PlaceSearchModel#update-method>`__
-is used to perform a lookup query.
-Note that the model does not incrementally fetch search results, but rather performs a single fetch when
+:ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` is used to
+perform a lookup query.
+Note that the model does not incrementally fetch search results, but rather performs a single fetch when :ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` is run.
+The :ref:`count <sdk_qtlocation_placesearchmodel#count-prop>` is set to the number of search results returned during the fetch.
-`update() </sdk/apps/qml/QtLocation/PlaceSearchModel#update-method>`__
-is run.
-The
-`count </sdk/apps/qml/QtLocation/PlaceSearchModel#count-prop>`__ is set to the number of search results returned during the fetch.

 .. code:: qml